-Better than Chipotle’s?
-Oh, yeah!
-But if you love Mexican food like our family does, you know that’s not much of a claim. 🙂 Yep, I said it out loud.
-Here’s a fantastic salsa, a blend of bright, tart tomatillos, jalapeno for a bit of bite & onion for depth, plus my Salsa secrets!
+This Fire-Roasted Tomatillo Salsa might just be a revelation to you.
+It’s a fantastic salsa, a blend of bright, tart tomatillos, jalapeno for a bit of bite & onion for depth, plus I’m giving you my Tomatillo Salsa secrets!

-Since I wanted my tomatillos, which I’d roasted with such care, to keep their freshness, I gave the whole mixture a strain, poured the juices back in the pan and turned it on to reduce.
+I also wanted my tomatillos, which I’d roasted with such care, to keep their freshness.
+I strained the whole works, poured all the juices back in the pan and reduced them to an almost a caramelly syrup.

 Salsas are a personal thing.
 I like to make a lot of mine with a pinch of sugar, a sprinkle of salt, a few dashes of vinegar and maybe a little lime to finish it off.